MattGibney/OpenMud/ReadMe.md

 `npn test` to run once. `npm run watch:test` to run the tests on save.

+### Deployment

+#### Build Script

+Deployments are always done from GIT tags.
+Once done, you will have a new tarball for the version of your application that you are deploying.

+1. Ensure your GIT working directory is clean
+2. Ensure that the version number in your `package.json` matches the tag you wish to deploy.
+3. Run the build command `./dev-bin/build.sh 0.0.1` replacing the version number with the one you want to deploy

+#### Deploy Script

+Deployment assumes that your target server is set up correctly.
+Details not provided as everyone manages their server differently.
+You can see the script for guidance on how it's done in this project, but you will need to re-implement to fit your own needs.

+1. Ensure your GIT working directory is clean
+2. Run the deploy command `./dev-bin/deploy.sh 0.0.1 USERNAME@SERVERIP`.
+Please
+note that the second argument is an SSH connection string.

 ### Branches

 The main branch for the repository is `develop`.
 All branches for feature work